-Island Peak Climbing trip is combination of Climbing and Trekking to Everest Base Camp trek to the world’s highest peak mount Everest Base Camp and climb popular trekking peaks Island Peak is trip of the lifetime surrounding the eight thousander peaks.
-Visit Himalaya Treks offer 22 days Island Peak Climb and world’s popular Everest Base Camp trek with perfect itinerary.
+Island Peak Climbing trip is a combination of Climbing and Trekking to Everest Base Camp the world’s highest peak mount Everest Base Camp and climbs popular trekking peaks Island Peak is the trip of a lifetime surrounding the eight-thousander peaks.
+Visit Himalaya Treks offers 22 days of Island Peak Climb and the world’s popular Everest Base Camp trek with the perfect itinerary.

-Each year more than 300 groups make an effort to scale the summit of Island peak.
+Each year more than 300 groups make an effort to scale the summit of Island Peak.
 This trek offers an excellent opportunity to climb this interesting peak together with an exciting trek to the Everest Base Camp and Kala Pattar.
 Besides the adventure trekking, we also get an opportunity to witness the Sherpa villages and ever-so-serene monasteries.
-With tedious recollections of the trekking earlier done, we retrace our route back through Namche to Lukla, and then fly back to Kathmandu.
+With tedious recollections of the trekking earlier, we retrace our route back through Namche to Lukla, and then fly back to Kathmandu.

 Island Peak Climbing with Everest Base Camp trek route,

-Island Peak Climbing with Everest Base Camp Trek short Itinerary,
+Island Peak Climbing with Everest Base Camp Trek Itinerary,

 Day 02: Sightseeing in Kathmandu, Trip preparation.